 Kimchi making is like making ‘gravy’ for Italians

-The thing is, it is labor intensive to make kimchi, especially if you are making it for the winter.
+The thing is, it is labor intensive to make kimchi, especially if you are making it for the year in the winter.
 Back in the day, women in the ‘village’ would gather and make kimchi, literally, all day long for two days.
 And when they were done, they would divide up the portions equally, and they would store them in huge clay vats that they bury in their backyard for the winter.
 This method was used to preserve and slow down the fermentation process so that they can have kimchi throughout the brutally cold Korean winters without having to make it so often.
 There is even a special word, ‘Kim Jang‘, to describe this type of kimchi making ritual before the winter.

 This is our current day production my mom and I go through every winter, except in our warm kitchen.

 We normally make kimchi with intact Nappa cabbage leaves and stuffed them with the ingredients above.
 Then, they are stored in these special boxes for the kimchi refrigerator.
 Yes, there is such appliance to slow down the fermentation so it keeps kimchi longer.